Acton Burnell: History

 Running to the north-west of the village is a Roman road, that ran between the modern day settlements of Wroxeter and Leintwardine.

 The etymology of Acton Burnell is Old English āc (oak) and tūn (farm, estate), joined with the family name Burnell (thus meaning the part of Acton held by the Burnell family).

 It was the birthplace of Robert Burnell, a thirteenth century prelate, politician and regent under Edward I.

 For 20 years, as guests of Sir Edward Smythe a former pupil, the monks of Douai, following expulsion from France in the French Revolution, lived in community at Acton Burnell until they moved to Somerset, where they founded Downside Abbey, in 1814.

 Attractions

 There are the remains of Acton Burnell Castle – not truly a castle but a fortified manor house – created by Robert Burnell and dating to the 13th century.
 Robert Burnell was the Bishop of Bath and Wells and Lord Chancellor to King Edward I. His family name was added to the placename Acton to give the village's name.

 The entire village is designated as a conservation area.

 Acton Burnell Hall is now inhabited by Concord College, an international college, in the grounds of which stand the remaining walls (gable ends) of the 'Parliament Barn' where the first English Parliament at which the Commons were adequately represented met in 1283.
-Previously Parliament had met at Shrewsbury.
+Previously the Parliament had met at Shrewsbury.

 Approximately 1.5 mi to the south of the village is Langley Chapel.